26 Different Types of Moths in Arizona

 A distinguishing feature of the Banded Woollybear Caterpillar Moth is creamy with a patchy black band on its back.

-As caterpillars, these moths feed primarily on grasses, such as rye and fescue, as well as clover, alfalfa, and other broad-leaved plants.
+As caterpillars, these moths feed primarily on grasses like rye and fescue, clover, alfalfa, and other broad-leaved plants.

 They also move and climb up trees rapidly when disturbed or alarmed.
 As adults, they are mostly nocturnal and only come out at night to feed on nectar from flowers.

-These moths are important pollinators for many wildflowers in North America, including daisies, thistle, and blisterwort, since some species have relatively short lifespans once they reach adulthood (only 1-2 weeks).
+These moths are important pollinators for many wildflowers in North America, including daisies, thistle, and blisterwort.
+Some species have relatively short lifespans once they reach adulthood (only 1-2 weeks).

 In addition to their importance as pollinators, Banded Woollybear Caterpillar Moths provide an important food source to numerous organisms.

-These include birds and animals such as bats and spiders who prey upon them during their larval stage.
+These include birds and animals such as bats and spiders, which prey upon them during their larval stage.

 Their distinct coloration makes them immediately noticeable but is also thought to be beneficial for helping them blend into their environments.